Maryland residential customers of Potomac Edison can save energy and money with rebates on heating and cooling solutions for their homes.

 - $125 rebate on installation of a packaged terminal air conditioner or packaged terminal heat pump - an affordable, reliable, and efficient way to heat or cool your home.

 - $100 rebate on the purchase of an ENERGY STAR-certified smart thermostat - install smart thermostat and save about $180* a year by programming it with recommended settings.
+Smart Thermostats must be purchased and installed by a participating contractor in order to be eligible for a rebate.

 - $30 rebate on a circulating pump – variable speed pumps can save energy and improve reliability.